-The Scope of Planning Message
+The Scope of Planning e-Document

-The Planning message must include the following information:
+The Planning e-Document must include the following information:

-- A Planning Process Type of either "Consumption", "Delivery Receipt", "Despatch", "Inventory", "Production", or "Sales" - A Planning Message Number and Line Number for identification of the document and its lines. - A Planning Issue Date for when this message was created. - A Location Party - Product or Downtime information - A Planning Bucket that communicates the Time Period and Quantity - A Bucket Type of either "Actual", "Budget", "Demand", or "Forecast".
+- A Planning Process Type of either "Consumption", "Delivery Receipt", "Despatch", "Inventory", "Production", or "Sales" - A Planning e-Document Number and Line Number for identification of the document and its lines. - A Planning Issue Date for when this e-Document was created. - A Location Party - Product or Downtime information - A Planning Bucket that communicates the Time Period and Quantity - A Bucket Type of either "Actual", "Budget", "Demand", or "Forecast".

-The Planning message can communicate the following information:
+The Planning e-Document can communicate the following information: